updating – February 2017

 The cable release screws into the chrome shutter release button which protrudes at the bottom of the body.

 Grip holder: There are at least 4 models including a multi-angle grip.
 I use one which enables me to release the shutter via the grip.
 (It can also be used with the Mamiya RB).
 The camera feels more stable with the grip.

-Tripod: Doesn’t need a heavy duty tripod.
-Does need a good tripod for close-up macro shots.
-The camera only feels heavy after carrying for a while!
+Tripod: Needs a decent quality tripod.
+Does need a rock steady tripod for close-up macro shots.

 The Mamiya leather case is a rarity.
 This one is black with a nice texture.
 All the spaces exist for accessing the controls on a C330f.
 Not sure if this one fits all models.
 When the front part of the case is removed the tripod mount can be used with the case still on the body.
 There is also a soft leather case (pouch), a compartment case and a Mamiya aluminium custom case.

 [Things to do: Mamiya Manual and other printed literature, will scan some of this stuff and put it on the blog…Write about Balsam defects and Lens mould]